QubitProducts/react-driver/README.md

 # react-driver [![Build Status](https://travis-ci.org/QubitProducts/react-driver.svg)](https://travis-ci.org/QubitProducts/react-driver)

+:warning: __react-driver is currently still a proof of concept and is not functional.
+A public alpha is expected to be available in February/March.
+We are, however, fully open to feedback on the idea so please open an issue to get involved!__ :warning:

 `react-driver` does three things:

 * It lets you perform `react.js`-aware web automations, removing the need for unreliable timeouts/intervals and enabling component-based element selectors thanks to [enzyme](http://airbnb.io/enzyme/)